microsoft/icu/.github/PULL_REQUEST_TEMPLATE.md

 Before creating any pull request, please ensure that your change is related to one of the above reasons.

-Any other changes, bug fixes, improvements, enhancements, etc. should be made in the upstream project here: https://github.com/unicode-org/icu
+Most other changes, bug fixes, improvements, enhancements, etc. should be made in the upstream project here: https://github.com/unicode-org/icu

 -->